|

 pets' cemetery (paradise) at Saint-Catherine

-(near Les Bouchauds) barely needs further comment from me!
-Quite
+(near Les Bouchauds) barely needs further comment!
+Quite a pleasant

 |